Retail Attraction for Fun and Profit

 The Personal Touch in Retail Attraction

 Fortunately, many businesses are not chains.
 You can find them, expand them, convert them, or divert them.
 If you're in a metropolitan area, find the business you'd like somewhere else in the city.
-If you're outside the metro area, take a trip to the big city and find your ideal operator there.

 Target what you want, but be smart about it.
 In addition to population and disposable income, local tastes influence what retail businesses will thrive.
 This applies even in larger cities, where obviously there may be enough income and population to support a particular type of store.
-However, if the residents prefer traditional furniture and architecture, even a large city will not support many contemporary cutting-edge furniture stores.
-So don't invest a lot of effort in retail attraction that is doomed to failure.

 When you find that ideal store, contact the owner personally.
 Go through the manager if you must, but your decision maker is the person with the money behind the business.
 Get an appointment to visit with the owner and explain your seriousness about your business district and retail attraction.
-Be very polite but let them know you want them to keep thinking about you, and try to be really engaging as you say you won't take no for an answer.

 Cultivate Entrepreneurs

 Retail attraction from outside the immediate neighborhood needs to be balanced with the sometimes more realistic notion that people who already are invested in your community will be the most devoted to a business there.
+In general, check out our page on entrepreneurship support.

 Retail Attraction for an Entire Business District